Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

 More than a dozen companies that received federal funding have settled civil lawsuits in recent years with the Justice Department, which alleged improper Medicare billing, forged documents, substandard care and other abuses.

-The companies repaid the government a total of more than $260 million and nearly all are under active corporate integrity agreements with the inspector general of the U.S. Department of Health and Human Services — the same agency that distributed the coronavirus relief payments.
+The companies repaid the government a total of more than $260 million and nearly all are under active corporate integrity agreements with the inspector general of the U.S. Department of Health and Human Services — the same department that distributed the payments under the Coronavirus Aid, Relief, and Economic Security Act, or Cares Act.
 The five-year agreements require independent audits, employee training and other enhanced reporting protocols.

 One nursing home provider is still embroiled in active litigation with the government, which has accused the company in federal court in Tennessee of putting elderly residents into unnecessary therapy services and delaying the release of patients to reap higher Medicare payments.
 SavaSeniorCare, whose homes received more than $65 million in pandemic relief aid, has denied wrongdoing.